tiptileanu/1st-Java-assignment---Avian-Flights/README.md

   - implement an option check seats avilability by route
  - if a booking is cancelled, the correct acquisition price should be returned, price for next ticket will decrease by 28% and profit or loss adjusted accordingly
  - implement an option check seats availability by route
+ - implement an option that displays seats and prices for all flights/routes
  - implement an option called “management” that displays profit or loss
  - each booking should ask for customer’s details:
 	  -first name